nodite/dify-oapi2/DEVELOPMENT.md

 # Development Guide

-This guide covers the development setup and workflow for the dify-oapi project.
+This guide covers the development setup and workflow for the dify-oapi2 project.

 ## Prerequisites